Hopi

+Ancestral Puebloan settlements along the Mogollon Rim of northern Arizona.

-The Hopi have always viewed their land as sacred, seeing themselves as caretakers of the land that they inherited from their ancestors.
-They did not conceive of bounding or dividing land.
-Agriculture is very important, and villages are now located atop mesas in northern Arizona.
+Hopi villages are now located atop mesas in northern Arizona.
 The Hopi originally settled near the foot of the mesas but in the course of the 17th century moved to the mesa tops for protection from the Utes, Apaches, and Spanish.

-On December 16, 1882, President Chester A. Arthur passed an executive order creating a reservation for the Hopi.
-It was smaller than the surrounding land that was annexed by the Navajo reservation, which is the largest in the country.
+On December 16, 1882, President Chester A. Arthur passed an executive order creating an Indian reservation for the Hopi.
+It was smaller than the surrounding land that was annexed by the Navajo Reservation, which is the largest reservation in the country.